No booking fees on the app

 How much does it cost for a train from Glasgow Queen Street to Edinburgh (Waverley)?

-What is the best way to travel from Glasgow Queen Street to Edinburgh (Waverley) by train?
+How do I find the best train route from Glasgow Queen Street to Edinburgh (Waverley)?

 What is the fastest train from Glasgow Queen Street to Edinburgh (Waverley)?